Thorium/the-elmish-book/chapters/elm/counter.md

     | Increment
     | Decrement
 ```
 The events within the `Msg` type can be triggered while the application is running.
-In the case of the counter app, they are triggered through user interactions: clicking different buttons cause event triggers.
+In the case of the counter app, they are triggered through user interactions: clicking different buttons causes event triggers.

 Next up is the `init` function that returns the initial state of the application when it starts up.
 In our case the initial state is when the count is 0.
 ```fsharp